aragagnin/camero/README.md

 A minimal multi-platform motion-detection based security program capable of recording multiple audio/video sources.

-**camero targets the DIY community who needs a security camera software and yet doesn't trust the tools available on the net.** For this reason camero has an extremely simple source code (~200 line including exaustive comments) in order for everyone with few programming skills to check it and possibly edit it. camero is vapable of having such small code base because it makes wise use of the best, reliable and well known libraries around:
+**camero  targets the DIY enthusiasts who seek a minimal, open-source, extensively-commented, security camera software and yet doesn't trust the tools available on the net.** For this reason camero has an extremely simple source code (~200 line including exaustive comments) in order for everyone with few programming skills to check it and possibly edit it. camero is vapable of having such small code base because it makes wise use of the best, reliable and well known libraries around:

 - Audio capture is done with [PortAudio](http://audioport.org) through [PyAudio](https://people.csail.mit.edu/hubert/pyaudio/), while video is captured with [imutils](https://github.com/jrosebr1/imutils)
 - Motion detection is performed with [OpenCV](https://docs.opencv.org/master/d1/dfb/intro.html)